robertwahler/mutagem/README.markdown

 Mutagem
 ========

-File based mutexes and IO task management
+File based mutexes with a simple external process management wrapper

+The Mutagem library provides file based mutexes for recursion protection and threading of external processes with support for output and exit status capturing

 Copyright
 ---------